Tyson453/cs4920-risen-one-senior-project/README.md

 Following these steps will help you set up and deploy a serverless Angular application with a backend hosted on AWS.
 If you encounter any issues, refer to the additional resources provided for detailed documentation.

+# Branch Management Guidelines
+## Purpose
+Branch management helps maintain code quality, facilitate parallel development, and streamline the integration process in GitHub repositories.

+## Main Branches
+main : The primary branch where production-ready code resides.
+(All presentations should be done from here)
+develop: A branch for integration of features, where code is merged before going into main.

+## Feature Branches
+Branch Naming: Use descriptive names like feature/new-login-system or bugfix/fix-404-error.
+Creation: Branch off from develop for new features or bug fixes.
+Lifetime: Delete after merging if no longer needed.

+## Workflow
+Create a Branch:
+For new features or bugs, branch from develop.
+Example: git checkout -b feature/new-feature develop Work on Your Branch:
+Make commits with clear messages.
+Push your branch to GitHub.
+Open a Pull Request:
+From your feature branch to develop.
+Include a description of changes, related issues, and screenshots if applicable.
+Code Review:
+Peers review the code before merging.
+Address comments and feedback.
+Merge to develop:
+After approval, merge your branch into develop.
+Use merge commits or squash commits as per project convention.
+Update main:
+Periodically merge develop into main for release.

+## Rules
+Do not commit directly to main or develop.
+Use Pull Requests for all changes going into develop or main.
+Keep branches short-lived to avoid divergence.

+# Structure
+## Frontend (Angular):
+- Components: These are the building blocks of the UI.
+Each component in Angular represents a part of the user interface and interacts with the user.
+For instance, a form component might collect user data.
+- Services: Angular services are used to share code across components.
+Here, you'd have a service that handles HTTP requests to the backend.
+This service would use Angular's HttpClient to send and receive data from the API.

+## Backend (AWS Lambda & DynamoDB):
+- API Gateway: This AWS service acts as the entry point for API requests from the Angular application.
+It routes HTTP requests to the appropriate Lambda function.
+- AWS Lambda Functions: These are serverless compute services that run your backend code in response to HTTP requests from the API Gateway.
+Each Lambda function can correspond to different operations like CRUD (Create, Read, Update, Delete) on data.
+The functions are typically written in Node.js, Python, or another supported runtime.
+- Example: A Lambda function might handle a POST request to create a new item in DynamoDB, or a GET request to retrieve data.
+- Amazon DynamoDB: Used as the database for storing and retrieving data.
+Lambda functions interact with DynamoDB to perform database operations:
+   - Create: New entries are added when the user submits data via a form in the Angular app.
+   - Read: Data is fetched to populate views or lists in the frontend.
+   - Update/Delete: Modifications or deletions are made based on user actions.

+## Integration Flow:
+- User Interaction: A user interacts with an Angular component (e.g., submits a form).
+- Service Call: The component uses an Angular service to make an HTTP request.
+- API Gateway: The request goes through API Gateway, which routes it to the correct Lambda function.
+- Lambda Function: This function processes the request, potentially interacting with DynamoDB.
+- DynamoDB: Reads from or writes to the database.
+- Response: The Lambda function sends back a response via API Gateway to the Angular application.
+- Data Handling: The Angular service receives this data and updates the component's view accordingly.